VladimirKheifets/Java-Script-library-CompactDOM/readme.md

 padding:5px;
 color:blue">
-The parameter must contain a string that corresponds to the rules of the CSS language (Cascading Style Sheets).
+The parameter must contain a string that corresponds to the rules of the СSS language (Cascading Style Sheets).
 </div>
 </div>
 <div class="cont rb">